Albert Adomah: Queens Park Rangers

 On 5 October 2020, following his departure from Nottingham Forest, Adomah signed for boyhood club Queens Park Rangers on a two-year deal.
 He scored his first goal for QPR, a late winner, in a 2–1 win over Watford on 1 February 2021.

-On 15 January 2022, Adomah played the duration of his QPR's 1–0 top-of-the-table victory against West Bromwich Albion, his 456th appearance in the second tier, making him the record appearance holder in Championship history.
+On 15 January 2022, Adomah played the duration of his QPR's 1–0 top-of-the-table victory against West Bromwich Albion, his 456th appearance in the second tier, making him the record outfield appearance holder in Championship history.
+He became the record holder with his 525th appearance on 26 April 2024, over-taking Lee Camp.

+On 2 May 2024, the club announced the player would leave the club in the summer when his contract expired.

+Walsall

+On 23 July 2024, Adomah signed a one-year contract with League Two club Walsall, following a successful trial.
+He scored his first goal in a 4–0 away win against Swindon Town.

+On 24 June 2025, the club announced he had signed a new one-year contract.
+On 2 September 2025 Adomah scored his 100th career goal in a 3–1 win against Shrewsbury Town.

 International career

 Adomah made his international debut when coming on as a substitute for Ghana in their 1–0 defeat against Brazil on 5 September 2011 at Craven Cottage.

 He broke through the national team to book his place in Ghana's provisional 26-man squad for the 2013 African Cup of Nations.
 On 9 January, Adomah made the starting team, was given the number 10 shirt and was told he would play a big role for the national team.
 He was selected and went to 2014 FIFA World Cup in Brazil where he played in one game for Ghana.